RevivalPMMP/PureEntitiesX/README.md

 The PureEntitiesX API allows you to disable/enable Mob spawning in certain areas.
 See and download our monster protection addon plugin over here: https://github.com/RevivalPMMP/PEXProtection

+## Poggit

+We use Poggit to share our Latest Builds!
+Keep in mind that they may not all be stable, so use our release build from https://poggit.pmmp.io/p/PureEntitiesX if you want to stay stable!
+Feel free to also drop a review while you are there, because they help us know how you like the plugin.